 If you can, buy a riding gear.
 I know it is not everyone’s cup of tea but can really make a difference in case you took a fall somewhere.
 Knee Caps and Elbow Caps can come in very handy in times of need.

 A first aid kit will be next.
-Keep an anti-septic lotion, some basis medicines, adhesive bandages etc.
+Keep an anti-septic lotion, some basic medicines, adhesive bandages, etc.